readium/readium-css/docs/CSS09-default_fonts.md

 ## EBPAJ patch for Japanese

 The EBPAJ template only references fonts from MS Windows so Readium CSS has to reference fonts from other platforms and override authors’ stylesheets.
-What it does in this polyfill is keeping the default value used in EBPAJ templates and providing fallbacks for all platforms.
+What it does in this patch is keeping the default value used in EBPAJ templates and providing fallbacks for all platforms.

-Implementers might want to load this polyfill only if they find one of the following metadata items in the OPF package:
+Implementers might want to load this patch only if they find one of the following metadata items in the OPF package:

 - version 1: `<dc:description id="ebpaj-guide">ebpaj-guide-1.0</dc:description>`
 - version 1.1: `<meta property="ebpaj:guide-version">1.1</meta>`